jf-guillou/lcds/README.md

 - Burn this image on a 4Gb or more µSD card using the [appropriate tool](https://minibianpi.wordpress.com/setup/)
 - Login using root / raspberry
+- Do not forget to change root password with
+  `passwd`
 - Extend the partition to fill SD card
   - Automatically : `apt update && apt install -y raspi-config && raspi-config nonint do_expand_rootfs && reboot`
   - Manually : https://minibianpi.wordpress.com/how-to/resize-sd/